 Key Facts About Sarcomatoid Mesothelioma

-- The fibrous nature of sarcomatoid cells makes them resistant to treatment.
-This makes for a poor outlook (prognosis).
+Treatment resistance: The fibrous nature of sarcomatoid mesothelioma cells makes them resistant to treatment, leading to a poor prognosis.

 Sarcomatoid cells grow in connective tissues, such as bones, nerves and tendons.
 The sarcomatoid type is the rarest of the 3 primary cell types of mesothelioma.
 For comparison, about 60% of patients have the epithelial type, and 20% have the biphasic type.